 The letter of recommendation written by the Bates Medical Studies Committee is called a composite or committee letter.
 The letter is referred to as “composite” because it incorporates information from several different sources.

 - To provide a clear narrative of the applicant’s candidacy

 - To address anomalies in the applicant’s candidacy within context

 - To give admissions committees a clearer understanding of the candidate in the context of other Bates applicants

-Eligibility for a Committee Letter for New Applicants
+Eligibility for a Committee Letter

-Timing and Contents of Composite Letters
+Timing and Content of Committee Letters

-After a time intensive process of writing and editing, the final draft of the Committee Letter will be ready for submission to the applicants designated application service.
+After a time-intensive process of writing and editing, the final draft of the Committee Letter will be ready for submission to the applicant’s designated application service.
 The packet of materials sent by us include:

 - Medical Studies Committee (composite) Letter